fuadahmed-ie/Asthma-Diagnosis-Prediction/README.md

 - **Data Preprocessing**: The dataset has been preprocessed, including handling missing values, encoding categorical variables, and scaling features.
 - **Model Training**: Multiple machine learning models have been trained, including:
   - Support Vector Machine (SVM)
-  - Decision Tree
-  - Random Forest
-  - XGBoost
   - K-Nearest Neighbors (KNN)
-- **Neural Network Models**: PyTorch and Numpy-based neural network models have also been implemented.
 - **Model Evaluation**: The performance of the models has been evaluated using metrics such as accuracy, precision, recall, and F1-score.